-Cancers with disorganized 'traffic systems' more difficult to treat: researchJune 21st, 2012 in Cancer /
+Cancers with disorganized 'traffic systems' more difficult to treat: researchJune 21, 2012 in Medicine & Health / Cancer

 Medical researchers at the University of Alberta reviewed test results from thousands of patients with various types of cancer and discovered that "disorganized" cancers were more difficult to treat and consistently resulted in lower survival rates.